 Adobo Pork Chops are thick, spicy, and succulent.
 The rub that we use adds a lovely tangy flavor to the meat.
-The pork chops eagerly soak up the Mexican flavor of the adobo and lime rub.
-The grilled pork chops are full of flavor and the aroma will make your mouth water.
-We’ll show you how to grill pork chops so that they are the tastiest ones you’ve ever eaten.
+The meat eagerly soak up the Mexican flavor of the adobo and lime rub.
+The grilled chops are full of flavor and the aroma will make your mouth water.
+We'll show you how to grill pork chops so that they are the tastiest ones you've ever eaten.

 Inspiration for Adobo Pork Chops came from an unusual source and at an odd time.
 I was sitting on a bench, at Saint Simons Island Pier, watching my Honey fish, when I heard someone say in a whispery voice, "Reeeeeeeeed Chickn."

 I turned and saw that it was Herb, one of the usuals that frequent the pier.
 Now, Herb, I must say, is quite a character.
 He seems to have been just about everywhere and tried just about everything including a stint as a chef.
 He and I always discussed food and recipes.

 "Red Chicken?"
 I wasn't even sure that was exactly what he'd said.

 " Yes!
 Reeeeeeeeed Chickn! he said enthusiastically.
 Just get the recipe and put it on your blog.
 You'll see, your readers will love it."

 "But I've never heard of red chicken.
 Just exactly what's in it?
 And where did you hear about it, Herb?
 I just can't see anyone getting excited about eating a chicken that's red in color."

 "Trust me," said Herb, smiling confidently.
 "You know how to use the Internet, don't you?
 Just get the recipe and make it.
 The people around Texas and the South go nuts over reeeeeeeeed chickn"

 Once we got back home I looked up red chicken and found several references to it.
 I printed out one recipe that sounded kind of interesting.
 So, we proceeded to make Red Chicken.